BTCC: Motorsport Photography Workshop 2026

 Motorsport Photography Tuition

-With professional photography coaching and tuition, you’ll learn how to capture the raw energy, drama, and speed of BTCC racing like never before.
+With professional, award-winning motorsport photography coaching and tuition, you’ll learn how to capture the raw energy, drama, and speed of BTCC racing like never before.
 You’ll learn to capture the chaos, speed, and drama of BTCC racing without ending up with 500 identical shots of blurred asphalt.
 This hands-on workshop is all about sharpening your skills in real race-day conditions - think precision, flair, and less “oops, I missed it again.”

 You’ll master essential techniques such as: